Pixel code

 – Specialized devices like call detail record (CDR) servers or mediation devices may handle data storage.

-Storage and Retention of CDR Data
+Storage and Retention of CDR Data: CDR full form

 • Data Storage Methods: CDR data is stored using various methods and technologies, depending on the volume and requirements.
 Common storage methods include databases, data warehouses, and distributed file systems.
 Storage systems are designed to efficiently handle large volumes of CDR data and provide scalability for future growth.